-I am a PhD student in Electrical and Computer Engineering Department of Carnegie Mellon University.
-My advisors are James Hoe and Franz Franchetti.
-I am currently affiliated with CALCM and SPIRAL labs.
+I have finished my PhD in August 2015.
+Currently I'm a Research Scientist at Intel Labs.
+Previously, I was a PhD student in Electrical and Computer Engineering Department of Carnegie Mellon University, advised by James Hoe and Franz Franchetti.
+I was affiliated with CALCM and SPIRAL labs.

 My research interests include computer architecture, memory subsystem, 3D stacked DRAM, architecture modeling and simulation, high-performance/energy-efficient computing systems, hardware acceleration for data-intensive applications, FPGA-based computing, algorithm/architecture co-design, hardware design/implementation and design automation.

 Here are some of the projects I worked on during my PhD: